 Our community of active researchers is dedicated and essential to fulfilling this mission.

 The scientific expertise at IPAC combined with our technical knowledge of science operations and data science allow IPAC to drive scientific exploration and provide multifaceted support to the research community at-large.
 IPAC scientific staff are engaged in forefront research spanning a broad range of fields in astrophysics and planetary sciences.
-Areas of special focus include exoplanets; dark energy and cosmology; star formation and galaxy evolution; asteroids and the solar system; and the area in which IPAC has provided leadership for over three decades -- exploration of the infrared and sub-mm universe.
+Areas of special focus include exoplanets; dark energy and cosmology; star formation and galaxy evolution; asteroids and the solar system; time-domain astronomy; and the area in which IPAC has provided leadership for over three decades -- exploration of the infrared and sub-mm universe.

 We believe in a collaborative, inclusive, and diverse community, and a culture that supports all of our members.

-In all our work at IPAC, we strive to engage with all members of the astronomy community as well as the general public.
+In all of our work at IPAC, we strive to engage with all members of the astronomy community as well as the general public.
 This includes a goal of recruiting and maintaining a diverse team within IPAC, and welcoming people from all backgrounds.

 Opportunities at IPAC